will-clarke/wclarke.net/src/posts/2014-10-18--unix-permissions.md

 ---
 date: 2014-10-18
-published: true
-tags:
-- UNIX
-- Shell
-- Bash
+tags: - unix - shell - bash
 title: UNIX Permissions for no0bs
+description: Why `chmod +x`?
+What does it all mean?
+How does it work?
+What are those magic numbers like 777?
 ---

 File permissions can either be: `r`, `w` or `x`.